wearleds/wearleds.github.io/_posts/2015-04-28-republica.md

 In the past years, it became easy to sew three LEDs to a microcontroller on a T-Shirt.
 But if you are using more LEDs, you still face many problems.
 This talk gives a short overview of wearable technologies that we used since 2008 and we will present our brand new WEAR-LEDs.
 [More...](https://re-publica.de/session/fashiontech-viii-sustainability-wearable-leds)

 ##Workshop: WEAR LEDS!
 HOW TO SEW LEDS TO YOUR CLOTHES THE EASY WAY
-We will give a workshop on how to sew WEAR-LEDS to cloths.
+We will give a workshop on how to sew WEAR-LEDS to clothings.
 It is very easy!
-Please bring your own piece of clothing and [register here](https://re-publica.de/session/wear-leds-how-sew-leds-your-clothes-easy-way).
+Please bring your own piece of fabric and [register here](https://re-publica.de/session/wear-leds-how-sew-leds-your-clothes-easy-way).